gameamea/F_godot-builds/README.md

 ## TODO

 - test scripts on Ubuntu 16.04 to maximize templates compatability
-- finish missing platforms builds and tests (check the Todos in some files)
+- finish missing platforms builds and tests (check the TODOs in files)

 ## License